Last updated on September 6th, 2023 at 06:14 am

-If you are using genealogy then you must listen about the Ancestry com.
-Ancestry is one of the biggest websites that contains millions of family trees records.
+If you are using genealogy then you must listen to the Ancestry com.
+Ancestry is one of the biggest websites that contains millions of family tree records.

-It is a US-based company and announced that Geneanet joining ancestry.
+It is a US-based company and announced that Geneanet joining Ancestry.
 Ancestry has the largest genealogy records database.
-It consists almost 120 million family tree that contains 16 billion trees individuals.
+It consists of almost 120 million family tree that contains 16 billion trees individuals.

 Ancestry is used in 80 countries and contains more than 30 billion records.
-Ancestry follows all rules according to the countries for example Ancestry don’t sell genealogy records like MyHeritage.
+Ancestry follows all rules according to the countries for example Ancestry doesn’t sell genealogy records like MyHeritage.

 Both are used for making family trees or genealogy records.
 There is a minor difference between Geneanet and ancestry.
 Some changes we give below.
 Please check them:

-As a result, Geneanet faces the risk of losing a big number of subscribers and being unable to continue to invest in new services and content.
+As a result, Geneanet faces the risk of losing a large number of subscribers and being unable to continue to invest in new services and content.